LOGIN

 Seeker

-Empathy. interpersonal connection and understanding
+Empathy.
+Interpersonal connection and understanding

 Select the language:

-Transcription Empathy. interpersonal connection and understanding
+Transcription Empathy.
+Interpersonal connection and understanding

 Empathy is a character strength and a fundamental human ability that consists of emotionally putting oneself in the other person's shoes, trying to see things from their perspective and, as far as possible, feeling what the other person is feeling.